Running WRF¶

 end time of surface grid-nudging in hours

-An alternative surface data nudging option nudges surface air temperature and water vapor mixing ratio (as with grid_sfdda=1), but uses tendencies generated from the direct nudging approach to constrain surface sensible and latent heat fluxes, thus ensuring thermodynamic consistency between the atmosphere and land surface.
+Alternatively, grid_sfdda=2 nudges surface air temperature and water vapor mixing ratio (as with grid_sfdda=1), but uses tendencies generated from the direct nudging approach to constrain surface sensible and latent heat fluxes, thus ensuring thermodynamic consistency between the atmosphere and land surface.
 This option works with the YSU PBL and the Noah LSM.
 (Alapaty et al., 2008).
-To use this option, set:

 Note